Schools of Jurisprudence | Overview

 This theory was bitterly criticized in the 19th century by the Pluralists and the sociological jurists.
-Despite its shortcoming this theory has explained a lot about law.
+Despite its shortcoming, this theory has explained a lot about the law.
 The analytical school of jurisprudence provides that law must be made by the state in the interest of general welfare.
-It favours codification of law and regards law as a command with legal sanction behind it.
+It favours codification of law and regards the law as a command with legal sanction behind it.
 Click Here to Read More

 Historical school of jurisprudence believes that law is an outcome of a long historical development of the society because it originates from the social custom, conventions religious principles, economic needs and relations of the people.

-According to this theory law is the product of the forces and influence of the past.
-Law is based on general consciousness of people.
-The consciousness started from the very beginning of the society.
+According to this theory, the law is the product of the forces and influence of the past.
+Law is based on the general consciousness of people.
+The consciousness started from the very beginning of society.
 There was no person like sovereign for the creation of law.
 Savigny, Sir Henry Maine and Edmund Burke are the renowned jurists of this school.

 According to Burke, “Law is the product of the General process.
-In this sense it is dynamic organ which changes and develops according to the suitable circumstances of society.
+In this sense, it is a dynamic organ which changes and develops according to the suitable circumstances in society.

 This theory has some defects.
-Being conservative in its outlook it relies on past, however its merit is that it shows that law must change with the changes in society.
+Being conservative in its outlook it relies on past, however, its merit is that it shows that law must change with the changes in society.
 It clearly believes that if a law is not according to the will of the people, it will never be obeyed.
-In this way it supplemented the analytical school of law.
+In this way, it supplemented the analytical school of law.
 Click Here to Read More

-The exponents of this school lay grater stress on the functional aspect of law rather than its abstract contents.
-They regard law as a social institution essentially inter-linked with their disciplines bearing direct impact on the society.
+The exponents of this school lay greater stress on the functional aspect of law rather than its abstract contents.
+They regard the law as a social institution essentially inter-linked with their disciplines bearing a direct impact on society.

 Every individual has to observe these rules because he understands that only by following these rules he can realize all his needs.
-The supporters of sociological school are of the view that the state does not create the laws but only formulates, so that social unity is preserved and social needs are satisfied.
+The supporters of sociological school are of the view that the state does not create the laws but only formulates so that social unity is preserved and social needs are satisfied.
 So laws did not come from states but from society.
-The sanction behind law is not the force of state but the awareness on the part of the individual.
+The sanction behind the law is not the force of state but the awareness on the part of the individual.
 Click Here to Read More

 In America, Sociological Jurisprudence has developed an extreme wing under the name of the realist school.
-They are concerned with the study of law as it works and functions which means investigating the social factors that makes a law on the hand and the social results on the other.
-The emphasize more upon what the courts may do rather than abstract logical deductions from general rules and on the inarticulate ideological premises underlying a legal system.
+They are concerned with the study of law as it works and functions which means investigating the social factors that make a law on the hand and the social results on the other.
+They emphasize more on what the courts may do rather than abstract logical deductions from general rules and on the inarticulate ideological premises underlying a legal system.